Coalby/Atlas/README.md

 # Atlas
-Atlas in a drum machine.
+Atlas is a drum machine.